The main symptoms of an insect bite or sting are:

 Wasp and bee stings cause a sharp pain in the area that's been stung.
 This usually lasts a few seconds.

-Wasp and bee stings may cause:
+Wasp and bee stings may cause a:

-- a swollen, itchy and painful mark to form - this may look red on some skin tones
+- swollen, itchy and painful mark to form - this may look red on some skin tones

-- a serious allergic reaction
+- serious allergic reaction

 A bee stinger usually stays in the wound.

-Emergency action required: Call 999, 112 or go to your nearest emergency department (ED) if
+Emergency action required: Call 112 or 999 or go to your nearest emergency department (ED) if

-you've had a serious allergic reaction to an insect bite or sting before or you have symptoms of a serious allergic reaction, such as:
+you have symptoms of a serious allergic reaction, such as:

 - wheezing or difficulty breathing